-4. Risks and Uncertainties
+Risks and Uncertainties

 Below are some of the risks and uncertainties that the Company faces.
-For a full list of risk factors, please refer to the Company's Form 20-F filed on March 31, 2011.
+For a full list of risk factors, please refer to the Company's Form 20-F filed on March 31, 2011 and amended October 31, 2011.